 • CSULB will assess fiscal needs, as appropriate, to ensure the financial supports articulated in this plan are met.
+All baseline funding needs have been fulfilled at this time.

 Task 5.
 Work with the Chancellor's Office to implement an enterprise-level case management system and develop protocols for consistent collection and retention of data.